Answers Dog Food (Detailed Formula) receives the Advisor’s top rating of 5 stars.

 The fourth ingredient is ground chicken bone, an excellent source of natural calcium.

-The fifth ingredient is chicken eggs.
+The fifth ingredient includes chicken eggs.
 Eggs are easy to digest and have an exceptionally high biological value.

-The seventh ingredient is green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.
+The seventh ingredient includes green beans, a healthy vegetable notable for its vitamin, mineral and natural fiber content.

 The eighth ingredient is squash.
 Squash is a nutritious addition high in complex carbohydrates, vitamins, minerals and dietary fiber.